tdwg/vocab/maintenance-specification.md

 4.2.1 Feature Report
 4.2.2 Implementation Experience Report
 4.2.3 Use of the user feedback reports
-4.2.4 Archiving the user feedback report
+4.2.4 Archiving the user feedback reports

 5 References
 ```